 How to Assess Risks from Identified Hazards

 Most mid-sized and larger operators today have aviation SMS database programs to facilitate:

 Aviation safety reporting databases are not required in most parts of the world; however, since 2015, aviation service providers have been required to have databases to store and manage reported hazards.

 Once the safety team understands the nature of the reported safety concern, they proceed to perform a risk assessment.

-Formal risk assessments in aviation SMS always involves considering:
+Formal risk assessments in aviation SMS always involve considering:

 - What could happen should the hazard manifest itself (again, if already occurred); and